abonte/protopdebug/README.md

 ├── saved_models           // results of the experiments
 ├── settings.py            // default values of the models and datasets parameters ├── tests                  // test suite
-└── visualization          // script for plotting
+├── user_experiment        // data about the experiment with real users └── visualization          // script for plotting
 ```